ShadauxCat/CATSFC/README.md

 * Preferring video fluidity makes audio skip certain notes, up to 23 milliseconds, in order to render more video.
-In many games, this difference is not audible.
+In many games, this difference is not audible, but you may hear certain audio glitches if a game depends highly on timing for its audio.
-  Use this option if you want to play games that require precise controls or fluid imagery more than precise audio emulation.
+  Use this option if you want to play games that require fluid imagery more than precise audio emulation.
 You can also use this option when watching game introductions, endings and cutscenes.
-* Preferring audio fluidity makes video skip certain images, up to 166 milliseconds, in order to render audio closer to 32,000 times per second.
+* Preferring audio fluidity makes video skip certain images, up to 46 milliseconds, in order to render audio closer to 32,000 times per second.
   Use this option if you want to play games mainly for their soundtracks, or in a game's sound test mode.
 You can also use this option to experiment with the green berry glitch in Super Mario World that makes TIME go over and under 100